Find your next read...

 Barbara Naughton wrote this book herself, originally self-publishing it.
 She dedicates it to the rape crisis centre that helped her, as well as to other victims of abuse, and hopes it will encourage others to stand up to their abusers.

 Margaret Atwood (Author) Margaret Atwood is the author of more than fifty books of fiction, poetry and critical essays.
 Her novels include Cat's Eye, The Robber Bride, Alias Grace, The Blind Assassin and the MaddAddam trilogy.
 Her 1985 classic, The Handmaid's Tale, went back into the bestseller charts with the election of Donald Trump, when the Handmaids became a symbol of resistance against the disempowerment of women, and with the 2017 release of the award-winning Channel 4 TV series.
-Atwood has won numerous awards including the Booker Prize, the Arthur C. Clarke Award for Imagination in Service to Society, the Franz Kafka Prize, the Peace Prize of the German Book Trade and the PEN USA Lifetime Achievement Award.
+Its sequel, The Testaments, was published in 2019 and was a global number one bestseller and won the Booker Prize.
+Atwood has won numerous awards including the Arthur C. Clarke Award for Imagination in Service to Society, the Franz Kafka Prize, the Peace Prize of the German Book Trade and the PEN USA Lifetime Achievement Award.
 In 2019 she was made a member of the Order of the Companions of Honour for services to literature.
 She has also worked as a cartoonist, illustrator, librettist, playwright and puppeteer.
 She lives in Toronto, Canada.
 Renée Nault (Illustrator) Renée Nault is a Canadian artist known for her vivid and dreamlike illustrations in watercolour and ink.
 Her work has appeared in books, magazines, and graphic novels worldwide.
 She currently lives in Victoria, British Columbia.
 Please visit www.reneenault.com.

 Born in Cuba in 1953, Joe Navarro was, for twenty-five years, a Special Agent with the FBI in the area of counter-intelligence, and was a founding member of the Bureau's elite National Security Division Behavioral Analysis Program which focused on the behaviour of spies, terrorists and criminals.
 Since retiring, he writes - for the Washington Post, Huffington Post and Psychology Today amongst other publications - and lectures worldwide on topics as diverse as non-verbal communication, spycraft and perception management.
 His books include Hunting Terrorists, Louder Than Words and the international bestseller What Every Body is Saying.
 His website is www.jnforensics.com